About me

 I hold a Masters in Person-centred and Experiential Psychotherapy from Staffordshire University.

-Particular areas of interest for me are;
+Particular areas of expertise for me are;

 - The change process including what keeps us stuck from moving forward when we really want to